 Consider how much stuff comes your way during a typical workday.
-If you work in an office environment there are typically 50 to 100 emails and other messages, conversations with around 15 people and 30 separate tasks and activities to progress.
-You experience changing situations, from travelling, meeting customers and colleagues, listening, talking, problem-solving, planning and deciding.
-On this scale, there must be boundless billions of things entering your experience over a lifetime.
+If you work in an office environment there are typically 50 to 100 emails and other messages, conversations with around 15 people, and 30 separate tasks and activities to progress.
+You may experience changing situations, from travelling, meeting people, listening, talking, problem-solving, planning, and deciding.
+On this scale, there must be boundless billions of things entering our experience over a lifetime.

-Everything that comes into our experience goes through the same cycle of arising, playing out and then dissolving back to where it came from.
-It’s quiet; we hear the sound of an aircraft approaching; flying overhead, then the sky returns to silence.
-A thought “remember to buy tickets” arises when we see a concert poster and then passes away.
-Left to their own devices, thoughts and feelings come and go; it’s only when we form strong attachments to them that they last longer than necessary.
+Everything that comes into our experience goes through the same cycle of arising, playing out, and then dissolving back to where it came from.
+For instance, it’s quiet; we hear an aircraft approaching; flying overhead, then the sky returns to silence.
+We walk past a concert poster and have the thought, “Remember to buy tickets”, which then passes away.
+Or we hear about some injustice in the news and feel momentary anger towards the people who were responsible and compassion for those who were affected and move on.

 Mindfulness can be defined as working skilfully with present-moment experience.
 Adapting a quote from Aldous Huxley, “Experience is not what happens to you; it’s how skilfully you work with what happens to you.”
 How we work with our experience also depends on how tired we are and our background level of agitation, stress, anxiety, or low mood.

 Obviously, we don’t process everything; our brain filters out a lot of sensory experience and many of our thoughts and emotions arise below conscious awareness.
 But when so much is automatically filtered out of our awareness, how would we know if we missed something important?
 Apart from the fact that we’re always physically embodied at the centre of our experience, it’s the quality of our attention, awareness, and attitude towards our experience that makes the difference.